Simponic/simple3dengine/README.md

 # Simple3DEngine
-A simple 3D engine written in C with integer math (fixed-point)
+A simple 3D engine written in C with integer math (fixed-point, except for when normalizing vertices, I did not want to mess with re-inventing the wheel with accurate square-rooting)

 ## Requirements
 * Make